 In 1975 he moved to the East Coast.
 From 1976 to 2000 Bill was the chief engineer/senior VP of A/V productions of Sheffield Recording Studios.
 As Engineer was an online video editor for Discovery, Family, and CNN, and was the A1 engineer for Remote Recordings programs.

 In addition to his music engineering, in the 2000’s Bill designed game and systems engineering software for the NASA International Space Station and Constellation Moon and Mars programs.
-Bill also worked as a Master Control Center operator at National Public Radio headquarters in DC, and designs therapeutic software, music and games for brain-injured children with sensory processing disorder.
+Bill also worked as a Master Control Center operator at National Public Radio headquarters in DC and designs therapeutic software, music, and games for neurodivergent children with a sensory processing disorder.

 His audio career includes touring live sound, live remote broadcast, studio engineering, music production, audio for video, game audio, studio systems design, acoustic design, radio broadcast engineering, and equipment maintenance.